Artist- Performer- Storyteller

 King Lear

-Soon, she will begin rehearsals for Gamut Theatre Group's Mainstage production of "King Lear", directed by Thomas Weaver and starring Gamut co-founder Clark Nicholson as Lear.
-Elizabeth is tackling both a dream role of Edmund as well as the creative role of fight director for this beast of a project- and she can't wait to get started.
+Elizabeth is currently in rehearsals for Harrisburg Shakespeare's Mainstage production of "King Lear", directed by Thomas Weaver and starring Gamut Theatre Group co-founder J. Clark Nicholson as Lear.
+Elizabeth is tackling both a dream role of Edmund as well as the creative role of fight director for this beast of a project- and she can't wait for you to see it.

 For Tickets and More Info: https://www.gamuttheatre.org/hsc